TheOdinProject/curriculum/nodeJS/apis/authentication_libraries.md

    #### Better Auth ESM and TypeScript

    Better Auth is ESM only, but by leaving the `type` field out of `package.json`, Node will use automatic module resolution, allowing you to use both ESM (where Better Auth needs it) and CommonJS in other parts of our project.
-Its docs are also written entirely in TypeScript, so you'll have to translate the examples to JavaScript as we go.
+Its docs are also written entirely in TypeScript, so you'll have to translate the examples to JavaScript as you go.

    </div>